 Our pediatric residency provides an opportunity for you to develop the specialized skills to provide high-quality physical therapy to children from birth to 21 years.

-Guided by knowledgeable mentors, residents receive training in children’s unique needs during a team-based, year-long residency at Children’s Hospital Los Angeles (CHLA), named among the top 10 children’s hospitals in the nation by U.S. News & World Report.
+Guided by knowledgeable mentors, residents receive training in children’s unique needs during a team-based, year-long residency at Children’s Hospital Los Angeles (CHLA), named among the top five children’s hospitals in the nation by U.S. News & World Report.

 Our pediatric residency graduates provide family-centered care to their communities, publish influential research, help train the next generation of clinicians and grow into leaders in pediatric care.